Pro-YY/pro-yy.github.io/source/_posts/2018-11-05-http-load-testing-with-wrk2.markdown

 ```
 ./wrk -t2 -c100 -d60 -R 18000 -L http://$HOST:$PORT/
 ```
-We iterate to execute the command, and increase the reqeust rate (-R argument) by 500 on each turn until we find the maximum RPS.
+We iterate to execute the command, and increase the request rate (-R argument) by 500 on each turn until we find the maximum RPS.
 The whole workflow can be explained as:
 ![](/images/http-load-testing-with-wrk2/hb_wf.svg)

-Then we go on test for a larger number of connections, until the latancy target is no longer satified or socket connection errors occur.
+Then we go on test for a larger number of connections, until the latency target is no longer satisfied or socket connection errors occur.
 And move to next server.

 ## Results Analysis
 Now, let's feed our output data to plot program with [matplotlib](https://matplotlib.org/3.0.0/), and finally get the whole picture below: